10 Days in Slovenia: Itinerary, What to Do & Where to Go

 Bled Island

 The walk around Lake Bled is an easy one, sliding along over flat terrain.
-The best views are from the southern and eastern shores of Lake Bled, where the towering Julian Alps spill into the panorama, accented by Bled Island and Bled Castle.
+The most spectacular views are from the southern and eastern shores of Lake Bled, where the towering Julian Alps spill into the panorama, accented by Bled Island and Bled Castle.

 Trudge up to Bled Castle

-The views over Lake Bled from Bled Castle are among the best you’ll find anywhere in Europe.
+The views over Lake Bled from Bled Castle are among the most majestic you’ll find anywhere in Europe.
 Getting up there isn’t always easy.
 But burn out those calf muscles to reveal a sweeping panorama over Lake Bled that will knock your socks off.

 Bled Castle